Home School Information

-IVS is the Illinois State Board of Education’s online supplemental program.
+IVS is a state-approved online supplemental program.
 Though IVS doesn’t award credit or issue a high school diploma, students completing IVS courses are issued a completion report that includes the course and percentage earned.
-IVS is very proud to provide over 140 high quality courses with Illinois certified teachers who support the learning process.
+IVS is very proud to provide over high quality courses with Illinois licensed teachers who support the learning process.
 IVS offers multiple opportunities for students to start a course.

 Illinois Virtual School provides: